davidtchiu/davidtchiu.github.io/teaching/cs161/hwk7.twitter/index.md

   History (3): #chop #hack #loggerup
   ```

 - Now write a class called `TweetStats` and create the `public static void main(String[] args)` method.
 Inside this method, you should first instantiate a `TweetProcessor` object.
 Then use a `Scanner` to accept tweets from the user on the Terminal.
-For each tweet that your program obtains from the user, you'll _process_ (i.e., by calling `processTweet()`) it using the `TweetProcessor`.
+For each tweet that your program obtains from the user, you'll _process_ (i.e., by calling `processTweet(..)`) it using the `TweetProcessor`.
 Continuously prompt the user for another tweet (just like we saw with ChatBot during lecture.)

   There are two special commands you must listen for on the command line.